Get 80% off your plan for your first 3 months*

 For next time

 Build a cash reserve.
 If you're only searching for recession advice now, it's too late for this cycle.
-But a bigger emergency fund will help when the next downturn arrives.
+But saving three to six months of operating expenses will help when the next downturn arrives.

 Managing through uncertainty with Xero